sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 ### Main Flows

-#### Port's speed or cable length updated
+#### Port's speed, cable length or MTU updated

-There are admin speed and operational speed in the system, which stand for the speed configured by user and negotiated with peer device respectively.
+There are admin speed and operational speed in the system, which represents the speed configured by user and negotiated with peer device respectively.
 In the buffer design, we are talking about the admin speed.

+Each lossless PG configured in the system is handled in the following steps:
-1. Read the speed and cable length of the port
+1. Calculate the headroom information based on the `speed`, `cable length` and `MTU` of the port
-2. Check the following conditions, exit on anyone fails:
-    - Check whether `headroom_type` in the profile referenced by `CONFIG_DB.BUFFER_PROFILE|<port>|<lossless PG>` is of `dynamic` which means dynamically calculating headroom is required for the port.
-    - Check whether there is a cable length configured for the port.
-    - Check whether the headroom size calculated based on the speed, cable length pair is legal, which means it doesn't exceed the maxinum value.
+2. Check whether the headroom size calculated based on the `speed`, `cable length` and `MTU` tuple is legal, which means it doesn't exceed the maximum value.

-   If anyone of the above condition failed, none of the `CNOFIG_DB`, `APPL_DB` or `Buffer Manager`'s internal data will be changed.
+   If anyone of the above condition failed, neither the `APPL_DB` nor `Buffer Manager`'s internal data will be changed.
+However, the `CONFIG_DB` will remain the new value (which cause headroom size exceed the maximum value).

    This will result in inconsistence among the entities.
 A piece of error message will be logged for the purpose of promoting user to revert the configuration.
+It's user's responsibility to revert the content in `CONFIG_DB` to make it align.
-3. Allocate a buffer profile related to the `cable length` and `speed`.
+3. Update the new profile to `APPL_DB`.
-4. Check whether the headroom info is legal.
-Exit if not.
-5. For each lossless PGs configured on the port, deploy the headroom for the port, PG tuple.
-6. Recalculate and deploy buffer pool info.
-7. If the old profile isn't referenced by other ports any longer, remove it.
+4. If the old profiles aren't referenced by other ports any longer, remove it.
+After the above steps done for all PGs, the buffer pool size will be updated accordingly.

 ![Flow](headroom-calculation-images/cable-length-speed-update.png "Figure 5: Cable length or speed updated")